Atlantic (film): Production

 An urban legend claimed for many years that the movie was filmed aboard the White Star Line ship RMS Majestic.
 However, this is probably untrue, as the White Star Line would never have permitted their current flagship to be used as a cinematic stand-in for the worst disaster in the company's history.
 The origin of this legend may be due to the fact that early on in the film, there is a short scene where three of the characters meet on a grand staircase.
 The "set" is almost identical to the first class entrance & staircase of either Majestic or her sister ship, SS Leviathan.
 However, the fact that the "set" is vast and would have been costly to build, yet appears only once in the film, does make it plausible that this scene was filmed on board one of the two ships.

 It is known that some scenes were actually filmed on board a P&O ship, the Mooltan.
 Indeed, the film was originally made as Titanic but after lawsuits it was renamed Atlantic.
 These lawsuits were initiated by the White Star Line, which owned the RMS Titanic, and which was still in operation at the time.
 (White Star had in fact also owned a liner called SS Atlantic which was lost in 1873 with a heavy loss of life, but at the distance of half a century it was no longer considered as immediately traumatising as the Titanic.)
 As well, the name Atlantic is sort of ubiquitous as numerous vessels, large and small, English language and other, have held the name.
 The final scene of the movie was filmed as a shot of the liner sinking, but it was removed at the last minute for fear of upsetting Titanic survivors.
 This footage is now considered lost.
-A reconstruction of the original ending using an outtake from final scene of the 1953 Titanic film has been made available online.